modal-labs/gpu-glossary/gpu-glossary/device-hardware/tensor-core.md

 Operating on more data for a single instruction fetch dramatically reduces power requirements, which unlocks increased performance (see [this talk](https://youtu.be/kLiwvnr4L80?t=868) by Bill Dally, Chief Scientist at NVIDIA).
-As of the Blackwell
-[Streaming Multiprocessor (SM) Architecture](/gpu-glossary/device-hardware/streaming-multiprocessor-architecture) generation, they are the only way to achieve the highest arithmetic throughput on NVIDIA GPUs.
+Since their introduction in the Volta [Streaming Multiprocessor (SM) Architecture](/gpu-glossary/device-hardware/streaming-multiprocessor-architecture) generation, they have been the only way to achieve the highest arithmetic throughput on NVIDIA GPUs.

 As an example, the `HMMA16.16816.F32` [SASS](/gpu-glossary/device-software/streaming-assembler) instruction calculates